Frequently asked questions

 Is this retreat safe?

 Your safety and well-being are our top priorities.
-We work with small groups, carefully screen all participants through intake calls, and bring years of facilitation experience to create a supportive and grounded environment.
+We work with small groups, carefully screen all participants through an intake process, and bring years of facilitation experience to create a grounded, well-held environment.

 What if I need additional support after the retreat?